ucan-wg/awake/README.md

 ## 1.1 Payload Fields

+Payloads are encoding agnostic, but JSON is RECOMMENDED.

-All payloads MUST include the "AWAKE Version" field `awv: "0.1.0"`.
+All payloads MUST include the "AWAKE version" field `awv: "0.1.0"`.
 Payloads MUST also include a message type field `type` (see each stage for the value).
 All field keys and message type values MUST be case-insensitive.

 | Field  | Value          | Description           | Required |
 | ------ | -------------- | --------------------- | -------- |